jayballa7/ballard-code-quiz/README.md

 * More quiz questions.
 * More quizzes focusing on different areas.
 * Complex scoring system based on difficulty of questions.
+* Add a minimum score of zero (no negative numbers).
+* Add to my portfolio.

 ## Inspiration
 Thanks to my tutor who helped me so much with this homework.